lupyuen/lupyuen.github.io/src/loader.md

 [(See the complete table)](https://github.com/lupyuen/bl602-eflash-loader#flashing-states)

-Now that we understand the Flashing States and the Flashing Commands, let's match them.
+Now that we have the Flashing States and the Flashing Commands, let's match them.

 ![Match Flashing States and Commands](https://lupyuen.github.io/images/loader-flow2c.jpg)